Canal Locks and Canal Lifts; canals climbing hills

 Most locks are between 6 and 10 feet deep but Tardebigge Top Lock on the Worcester and Birmingham falls 14 feet and the rebuilt Tuel Lane Lock on the Rochdale Canal is 19 feet deep!

 Staircase locks and Flights of Locks

-As canals became busier many locks created bottlenecks.
-More profitable canals, such as the Trent and Mersey Canal at Church Lawton on the left, built duplicate locks alongside the existing ones.
+As canals became busier many single flights of locks created bottlenecks.
+More profitable canals, such as the Trent and Mersey Canal at Church Lawton and on the Ashton Canal, built duplicate locks alongside the existing ones.
 When boats were worked in pairs they could be worked side by side through the locks.
-(Photo Tony Lewery) Stop locks were built where canals joined to keep the water belonging to the two canal companies separate, Water was a valuable commodity!
-They had a very small fall, as right at Dutton on the Trent and Mersey Canal near it's junction with the Bridgewater Canal.

 Canal Lifts and Canal Inclined Planes

 Many alternatives to locks were tried out by the canal engineers, eager to reduce the loss of water during lock operation, (about 50000 gallons for a narrow lock) and to save the costs of lock construction.

 Inclined planes usually had rails on which tanks containing a boat could be pulled up from one canal level to another.
 There are the remains of one at Foxton on the Grand Union Canal.